Are Millennials Health Conscious or Just Chasing Popular Wellness Trends?

 Mental Health Awareness

-Millennial employees want to see their employers introducing mental health support and training in the workplace.
+Millennial employees want to see their employers introduce mental health support and training in the workplace.
 Open discussions about mental health can be extremely effective both in and out of the workplace.
 Many millennials are keen to remove the stigma around mental health so that more people can get the help they need.
 The millennial generation is arguably the first generation to improve the mental health landscape and change attitudes toward it.

 Physical Health and Inactivity

 The digital generation is less active and spends significant amounts of time sitting on their laptops.
-Millennials appear to be more conscious of their mental wellbeing than their physical health.
+Millennials appear to be more conscious of their mental well-being than their physical health.